Entries Tagged 'Announcement' ↓

 719-587-7741

-If you have any questions, please contact the ASU Computing Services Helpdesk at x7741 or via email at computingservices@adams.edu
+If you have any questions, please call the ASU Computing Services Helpdesk at 7741 or contact us via email at computingservices@adams.edu

-Beginning at 9:00 PM, Employee, lab and TEC Classroom PCs will receive updates to Adobe Acrobat, Air, Flash, Firefox and Thunderbird.
+Beginning at 9:00 PM, Employee, lab and TEC Classroom Mac OSX computers will receive critical security updates to Office, Firefox, Chrome, java, iTunes, Adobe Flash, Reader, and Adobe Air.
 Employees are encouraged to log off but leave their computers on when leaving work for the day.
 This will assist the installation of these patches and minimize any impact.

 Computing Services thanks you for your patience and understanding as we perform these critical maintenance activities.
 As always, if you have any questions, please call the ASU Computing Services Helpdesk at 7741 or contact us via email at computingservices@adams.edu